yaybu/yaybu/sphinx/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll polish what we've gotten so far into a reusable config called lamp.yay and
-only put the project and specific stuff in mybox.yay.
+only put the project and specific stuff in `mybox.yay`.

 We're going to pretend that we are deploying from an svn server with a sane
 repository layout and that the sitename is conventiently the same as the